xGiannis/customer-churn-ml-project/README.md

 # customer-churn-ml-project
-Projecto data science de chrun utilizando machine learning, SQL, y analisis de datos:
+Proyecto data science de churn utilizando machine learning, SQL, y analisis de datos:

 This repository contains an end-to-end Data Science project to predict customer churn for a telecom-style service using Python and Machine Learning.